 - Students are enrolled on and actively undertaking a course of study.
 (Students on temporary withdrawal or who have completed their course of study are ineligible).

 - Students have exhausted all other sources of funding support available to them including:

 - personal sources e.g. overdraft facilities, savings, income from any employment;

 - parental/family support;

-- all forms of Hardship Funding provided by University Student Funding.
+- all forms of Hardship Funding including applying for the Access to Learning Fund or International Students' Emergency fund (as applicable), provided by University Student Funding.

 - any applicable charitable funding (e.g. Snowden Trust).

-To make an initial enquiry please complete the online ‘Senior Tutor Hardship Fund Eligibility Form’, by clicking the link to the form in the tab at the top left of this page.
+To make an initial enquiry please complete the online eligibility form, by clicking the link to the form in the tab at the top left of this page.
 Once we receive your completed form, we will be able to assess your initial eligibility and be in touch to advise the outcome and next steps.

 Please note that subsequent discussions may involve detailed consideration of your financial situation and a broader consideration of your longer term financial planning and management in relation to your studies.

 Decisions made on the award, or otherwise, of any funding are entirely at the discretion of the Dean of Students’ Office.
 Decisions are final and there is no right of appeal against decisions made.